JohnW876/gift-shack/README.md

 * Superuser Product Management page with form to add new products and product images.
 * Superuser Product Management page with form to edit products and product images.
 * Superuser access to edit and delete products from the site via the products pages.
 * Blog page featuring posts and click through button to see each post in more detail.
-Posts can only be written by superuser.
 * Blog comments section on blog detail pages with submission form for site visitors.
 * Contact page featuring contact form with email validation.